dakotaw/heatmap_spoofer/output.md

-## McLennan Reservation
+## Big Beautiful Woman

-McLennan Reservation is a nature reserve located in Otis and Tyringham, Massachusetts.
-The property is owned by The Trustees of Reservations.
+"Big Beautiful Woman" (commonly abbreviated as BBW) is a euphemism for an overweight woman and is frequently used in the context of fat fetishism.
+The terms "Big Beautiful Women" and "BBW" were coined by Carole Shaw in 1979, when she launched BBW Magazine, a fashion and lifestyle magazine for "plus-size" women.